dariolah/nim-iup-examples/README.md

 - SimplePaint
   - example4_1 : Loading and Saving Images
   - example4_2 : Drawing with OpenGL
-  - example4.3 : Drawing with CD and Printing
+  - example4_3 : Drawing with CD and Printing
+  - example4_4 : Interactive Zoom and Scrollbars